 The redesign of the airport project was based on the revision of traffic forecast done in June 2005.

 The redesign included an increase in the size of the passenger terminal building, number of aircraft stands, taxiways, passenger boarding bridges and the main access road enabling the airport to match the expected traffic in the coming years.

 The airport was originally intended to accommodate 3.5 million passengers a year, but was redesigned to handle 12 million passengers.
 The redesign resulted in an increase in the size of the terminal, number of aircraft stands, new taxiway layouts and supporting infrastructure.

 Private promoters hold a 74% stake in BIAL while the state holds the remaining 26%.
 The project was undertaken by a foreign consortium consisting of Siemens, Zurich Airport and Larsen and Toubro.
 These three companies all hold equity in the project although at the moment overall operations and financial control would still fall to the AAI.

-Design and facilities
+Design and facilities of the new airport

 The arrival and departure areas are separated vertically with a modern, simple, straight-ahead flow system.
 The terminal is designed for ease of operation and minimum maintenance.

 The total floor area is approximately 73,347m².
 The terminal building is designed to accommodate 2,300 passengers at peak times.
 The design reflects the best industry practice and caters for 24-hour operations, under all weather conditions.
 All facilities meet IATA standards.

+Common-use terminal equipment (CUTE) enabled check-in counters: 53 and 18 self check-in counters.
 A new VIP lounge was inaugurated at level one of the terminal on 21 January 2011.

 The airport has 40 gates and eight air bridges, including one double arm and nine remote bus bays.
 There are a total of 42 aircraft stands, all of which have a fuelling pit.

 A car park for 2,000 cars was built in front of the terminal building at ground level.

+The airport currently has one runway, which can accommodate all types of aircraft, including the Airbus A380.
 The runway, orientated 09/27, is 4,900m (16,076ft) by 45m (150ft) with light paved shoulders making it 60m (200ft).

 The airport’s cargo village, spread over 11 acres of land, began operations in early January 2009.
-It is expected to strengthen the commerce and trade in Bangalore, ensuring speedy clearances of import and export consignments from the cargo terminals at the airport.
+It is expected to strengthen the commerce and trade in Bengaluru, ensuring speedy clearances of import and export consignments from the cargo terminals at the airport.

 Partners for airport services